First COVID-19 vaccine given in New York as Cuomo touts "weapon that will end the war"

-New York Governor Andrew Cuomo hosted an update Monday that saw critical care nurse Sandra Lindsay receive one of the first doses of the COVID-19 vaccine.
+New York Governor Andrew Cuomo hosted a televised update Monday that saw critical care nurse Sandra Lindsay receive one of the first doses of the COVID-19 vaccine.

 "I believe this is the weapon that will end the war.
 This is the beginning of the last chapter of the book," he said, ahead of the public vaccination in New York City.